+I came up with this easy Crochet Baby Headband Pattern to make within 30 minutes today.
 I actually used the same technique as you would when starting on a crochet baby bootie.
 You simply work one row across the foundation chain and then around and across the other side.
+Simple.

 Small amount of pink and white babyweight yarn (or 4 ply)